pkoch/cv/README.md

 <!-- pdf-sed: begin delete -->
 Be sure to check my [prose-like overview](overview.md), if you prefer that.
+I also have a [PDF version with it](https://github.com/pkoch/cv/raw/main/latest.pdf).
 <!-- pdf-sed: end delete -->
 <!-- pdf-sed: exec # cat overview.md # -->